 The over-riding need is to support young people in their societies, through cooperation projects and activities.
 Actions supported by the Window aim at promoting active citizenship, social inclusion and solidarity amongst young people and the wider society.
-Thus the Window makes a direct contribution to addressing key problems faced by young people such as employability, civic participation, low self-esteem, and understanding their role in society and their relations with others.
+Thus the Window makes a direct contribution to addressing key problems faced by young people such as low employability, insufficient civic participation, low self-esteem and insufficient understanding of their role in society and their relations with others.

-Furthermore, the Western Balkans Window facilitates the long-term participation of the Western Balkans in the Youth in Action programme.
-The Youth in Action programme foresees that the Western Balkans participate in the programme on an equal footing with the EU Member States.
-This participation is achieved by a differentiated time schedule according to the preparedness and capacity to put in place the necessary administrative structures for the implementation of the programme at a national level (Youth in Action National Agencies).
+Furthermore, the Window facilitates the long-term participation of the Western Balkans in the successor to the Youth in Action programme, 'Erasmus for All' on an equal footing with the EU Member States.
+This participation will be achieved by a differentiated time schedule according to the preparedness and capacity to put in place the necessary administrative structures for the implementation of the programme at the national level (National Agencies).